vmedepalli1/azure-sentinel-siem-implementaion/README.md

-# Azure Sentinel Cloud Monitoring
+# Microsoft Sentinel Cloud Monitoring

 This project demonstrates how to build a cloud-native security monitoring solution using Microsoft Sentinel.
 It includes end-to-end setup of Sentinel, data connector integration (Azure AD, Azure Activity), creation of custom analytics rules, automation with playbooks, and KQL-based threat hunting.